Code-Institute-Submissions/queenisabaer-letter-match/README.md

 <details>
 <summary> Wrong answer </summary>
 <br>
 During coding I decided to give the child another try to find the correct answer, so that he/she/they could improve his/her/their skill.
-Therefore, displaying the correct letter was no longer necessary.
+Therefore, displaying the correct letter was no longer necessary.<br>

 ![Mobile wireframe](documentation/wireframes/letter-match-game-mobil-wrong.png)
 ![Desktop wireframe](documentation/wireframes/letter-match-game-mobil-wrong.png)